orangesignal/docker-sonarqube/README.md

 ### `SONAR_JDBC_URL`

+The embedded database is recommended for demos and tests only.
+It must be replaced by a database like MySql, Postgresql or Oracle in production environment.
+Read the [installation guide](http://docs.sonarqube.org/display/SONAR/Installing) to get more details.

+Default value is: `jdbc:h2:tcp://localhost:9092/sonar`

 ### `SONAR_JDBC_USERNAME`

-This optional environment variable is used in conjunction with `SONAR_JDBC_USERNAME` to set a user and its password.
+This optional environment variable is used in conjunction with `SONAR_JDBC_PASSWORD` to set a user and its password.
 If it is not specified, then the default user of `sonar` will be used.

 ### `SONAR_JDBC_PASSWORD`

 This environment variable is recommend for you to use the SonarQube image.
+The default user is defined by the `SONAR_JDBC_USERNAME` environment variable.